HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 - radius, ps_num, ps_range, ps_step:<br />
     Same as those in bm3d.VBasic.

+#### Aggregation of V-BM3D denoising filter.

+*If your input clip of bm3d.VBasic or bm3d.VFinal is of RGB color family, you will need to manually call bm3d.OPP2RGB after bm3d.VAggregate to convert it back to RGB.*

 ```python
 bm3d.VAggregate(clip input[, int radius=1, int sample=0])
 ```

-Aggregation function for bm3d.VBasic or bm3d.VFinal.

-*If your input clip of bm3d.VBasic or bm3d.VFinal is of RGB color family, you will need to manually call bm3d.OPP2RGB after bm3d.VAggregate to convert it back to RGB.*

 - input:<br />
     The clip output by bm3d.VBasic or bm3d.VFinal.